Aniruth19/Aniruth19/README.md

 ## 🌱 What I'm Currently Up To

 - 🚀 Exploring the vast world of web development.
-- 📚 Learning new technologies that make coding more fun and my life less meaningful.
+- 📚 Learning new technologies that make coding more fun

 ## 👀 Interests